 However, working our way back (again) to Godric’s Hollow:

 Horace Slughorn claimed that “a spell” existed for the purpose of creating a Horcrux when Riddle asked his question in the academic year 1942–’43, but that he did not know that spell, and he insisted that the subject had already been banned.
-I think we can probably take Slughorn at his word on this.
+I think we can probably take Slughorn at his word on this much.
 Tom Riddle did not learn how to create a Horcrux from Horace Slughorn.
 At most, he only got confirmation on what a Horcrux was.

 *sigh* This is completely without regard to the direct contradiction to Slughorn’s information that Rowling inserted into DHs when she decided that she had painted herself into a corner again.
-(And it has also now become abundantly clear that we cannot trust any statement of Rowling’s that was ever made in any interview, since she lacks the integrity to even stand by what she has already written in the novels.
+(And it has also now become abundantly clear that we cannot trust any statement of Rowling’s that was ever made in any interview, since she lacks the integrity to even stand by what she has already published in the novels.
 And claiming that she doesn’t reread her own work after it’s published is not an acceptable excuse.)

 But we also know that Riddle, by all accounts, was once supposedly brilliant.
 The very fact that he created that Diary, not just from the manner in which he had designed its housing; incorporating the function of a calendar, and a Pensieve (both of which were probably originally created for some other purpose than what we ultimately saw them used for), and then retrofitting an interactive user interface by which the fragment later housed in the Horcrux might be able to influence and take possession of the holder, steal their life and escape from the book (one life spent to put it in, another spent to take it out), we can conclude that he was not in the least averse to messing about with extremely dangerous, highly experimental magic.